-What I write about below only requires jQuery, and that’s mostly for convience.
-As with most things I learn it’s based on others knowledge that I just tweak and in this case I found a GREAT article that contained much of the information I need, but didn’t take me all the way.
+As with most things I learn, it’s based on others’ knowledge that I tweak.
+In this case, I found a GREAT article that contained much of the information I needed but didn’t take me all the way.
 Go ahead and read it now!

 Infrastructure

-The first thing we did, based on the article above, was to create a custom javascript function for Google Analytics tracking.
+The first thing we did, based on the article above, was to create a custom JavaScript function for Google Analytics tracking.
 Here is where we ended up:

 function gaTrack(path, title) {